jonburdon/thorin-and-company/readme.md

 ### Rendering html
 Import the **render_template** function from Flask and use this to render files eg index.html Html files saved in templates folder for Flask conventions.
+Add routing / for index.html and /about for about.html

+### Routing
+Introduced three views and routes, using Jinja templating to direct to corresponding html files.

 ### Resources and reference / support used
 https://code.visualstudio.com/docs/python/tutorial-flask